Campus Construction Report

 Hunt Union East Wing

-This summer we will start a project to rehab the second and third floors of the east wing of Hunt Union.
+This summer we started a project to rehab the second and third floors of the east wing of Hunt Union.
 Projected to run to the end of the fall semester, this job will reopen the large Hunt Union Ballroom and offer fresh modifications to the coffee-shop and meeting areas on the middle level.

 Generator Docks - Residence Halls